defish1962/udacity-c3-project/README.md

 Create a PostgreSQL database either locally or on AWS RDS.
 Set the config values for environment variables prefixed with `POSTGRES_` in `set_env.sh`.

 ### S3
 Create an AWS S3 bucket.
-Set the config values for environment variables prefixed with `AWS_` in `set_env.sh`.
+Set the config values for environment variables prefixed with `AWS_` in the env-configmap.yml file

 ### Kubernetes Pods
 Create your kubernetes pods with the kubectl command against the deployment (depl) and service YAML files in the Deployment/k8s folder (kubectl apply -f <name-depl.yml>)